 Thermal camera add-ons for smartphones combined with medical imaging apps can be used to create a breast cancer scanner.
 When integrated with AI, you can extend the possibilities.

 Biotrackers on wearables like the Apple Watch and Fitbit can be used to create a patient profile that can be fed into an AI-powered app that analyses this data for specific risk factors.

 Sleep patterns, wake and activity patterns, blood pressure, nutrition markers and more can all be used to create an early detection system for specific health conditions.
 When a risk is detected, a notification can be sent to both the patient and their physician for further testing to be conducted.

 Disease early detection is the concept behind Apple’s move to include an ECG in the Apple Watch Series 5.
 We’ve written about what bio-trackers can be tracked with wearables in a previous article.
 You may read it here.

 This is a prime area for the implementation of telehealth technology.
-Instead of waiting to schedule an in-person meeting with your physician, you can have an e-consultation.
+Instead of waiting to schedule an in-person meeting with your physician, you can book an e-consultation using patient scheduling software.
 If there is still a need for an in-person appointment, you can easily have that scheduled thereafter.

 This would bring health services within reach.
 Concerns can be addressed quickly and debilitating consequences avoided.